amishah137/jenkins/README.md

 systemctl status jenkins
 ```

-1. Open the jenkins and select new item.
+1. Open the jenkins Dashboard and select new item.

 ![image](https://github.com/amishah137/jenkins/assets/11003645/8fe36570-7bfa-421f-bc10-58a0a2ac937d)